Caleb Williams: NFL draft

 Williams was widely projected to be one of the first players selected in the 2024 NFL draft and the top quarterback in the draft class.
-His improvisational abilities in college were touted by analysts as one of his biggest strengths, such as ESPN's draft analyst Mel Kiper Jr. describing him as a "fabulous playmaker", though skepticism was levied at his smaller size and tendency to play "hero ball" to find a better play rather than a safer option.
+His improvisational abilities in college were touted by analysts as one of his biggest strengths, such as ESPN's draft analyst Mel Kiper Jr. describing Williams as a "fabulous playmaker", though skepticism was levied at his smaller size and tendency to play "hero ball" to find a better play rather than a safer option.
 NFL.com draft writer Lance Zierlein and Bleacher Report's Derrik Klassen compared Williams' profile to Kyler Murray, while Fox Sports' Bucky Brooks and CBSSports.com drew parallels to Russell Wilson and Steve McNair.

 The Chicago Bears selected Williams first overall in the draft.
 Chicago had received the pick after trading the previous year's first overall selection to the Carolina Panthers, and also acquired receiver D. J. Moore and several other picks in said trade.
 He was one of six quarterbacks taken in the first round, tied with the 1983 draft for the most in NFL history.
 As his college number 13 was taken by Keenan Allen, Williams switched to his high school number 18 in the NFL; the announcement was made less than half an hour after his draft selection.
 Williams' draft night merchandise sales value broke a Fanatics record.